SD › Best Time to Visit Berlin

 Berlin in November

 - Berlin Jazz Fest – One of the premier jazz events in the world, this four-day fest brings international jazz stars, big bands, and large-format ensembles to various venues in the city.
-In 2019, it will be hosted October 31-November 3, 2019.

 - Christmas Markets – German’s legendary Christmas markets begin on the last weekend of November each year and run until Christmas Day.
 Berlin is home to 60 different Christmas markets.